Tosaaaki/piphawk-ai/README.md

-# Piphawk AI
+# PiphawkGenie

-Piphawk AI is an automated trading system that uses the OANDA REST API for order management and integrates OpenAI models for market analysis.
+PiphawkGenie is an automated trading system that uses the OANDA REST API for order management and integrates OpenAI models for market analysis.
 The project provides a REST API for monitoring and runtime configuration as well as a job runner that executes the trading logic at a fixed interval.

 For details on the role of each file and directory, see [docs/file_roles.md](docs/file_roles.md).

 ## System Overview

-Piphawk AI consists of the following components:
+PiphawkGenie consists of the following components:

 - **Job Runner** – periodically fetches market data, calculates indicators and places orders based on AI analysis.